 6.2 Where players are offered the option of placing wagers on a table layout, rules 6.2 – 6.6 of Division 5 shall apply.

-6.3 Where wagers may only be placed through a Baccarat Terminal, following inspection of the cards (as contemplated in rule 6.1), the cards shall be turned face down on the table and then:
+6.3 Where wagers may only be placed through a Baccarat Terminal, following inspection of the cards (as contemplated in rule 6.1), the cards shall be turned face down on the table and then

-chemmy shuffled (i.e. washing of the cards);

-stacked; and

-riffle shuffled,
+shuffled

-before being loaded into a card shoe or Non-Continuous Shuffler (whichever is applicable).
+before being loaded into a card shoe.
+At the option of the Casino Operator the cards may be shuffled prior to being loaded into the Continuous or Non-Continuous Shuffler (whichever is applicable).

 6.4 Notwithstanding rules 6.1 and 6.3, cards that have been pre-checked or pre-shuffled by the Casino Operator may be used provided they are secured in a designated area on completion of the pre-check or pre-shuffle until such time as they are required.
-Before being cut, pre-shuffled cards may be chemmy shuffled and/or riffle shuffled, but pre-checked cards shall be:
+Before being cut, pre-shuffled cards may be shuffled, but pre-checked cards shall be shuffled prior to use (and prior to being cut if the Casino Operator elects to cut the cards in accordance with section 7.

-chemmy shuffled;

-stacked; and

-riffle shuffled.

-6.5 Notwithstanding rules 6.1, 6.3 and 6.4, and subject to the approval of the Secretary for Internal Affairs, cards that have been pre-checked and pre-shuffled by the card manufacturer before being sealed, may be introduced on a table without having to undergo any further chemmy shuffle or riffle shuffle process.
+6.5 Notwithstanding rules 6.1, 6.3 and 6.4, and subject to the approval of the Secretary, cards that have been pre-checked and pre-shuffled by the card manufacturer before being sealed, may be introduced on a table without having to undergo any further shuffle process.

 7.0 Shuffle and Cut of Cards